Spinnaker Drive remains closed at the intersection with SH58 following a slip that deposited a substantial amount of debris on the road.

 The contract for the investigation and remediation design for the Spinnaker Drive and Pukerua Beach Road slips has been formally awarded to Pattle Delamore Partners.

-The first phase of the project kicks off next week, which will involve an analysis of all the technical information currently held for both slips and a meeting with affected Spinnaker Drive residents.
+The first phase of the project has kicked off, which involves an analysis of all the technical information currently held for both slips and a meeting with affected Spinnaker Drive residents.
 It is anticipated this initial phase will extend into early next year.

 The tender for investigation and remediation design for Spinnaker Drive closed 15 October 2024, and our Transport team will be evaluating the proposals.